|Lifestyle||Shopping||DIY||Eat & Drink||Arts & Entertainment||Home & Garden||Money||Travel||Kids & Pets||Support Us|

-Our food & wine editor laments a familiar baker's dilemma: "One kitchen cabinet shelf is dedicated to baking ingredients, and, about twice a year, I notice this shelf is brimming with bags half-full of baking goodies just waiting patiently for their final shake."
+My dear grad school friend Jennifer laments a familiar baker's dilemma: "One kitchen cabinet shelf is dedicated to baking ingredients, and, about twice a year, I notice this shelf is brimming with bags half-full of baking goodies just waiting patiently for their final shake."
 So she came up with this everything cookie recipe, using a basic cookie dough and then adding whatever you've got in your leftover "chaos of candy land," like:

 For photos, combination ideas and cooking tips, visit Jen's blog, Palate to Pen.

 What are the Super Bowl staples in your circle?
 How do you save on parties for the big game, or any game day?
 We want to hear from you!